7 Best Electric Scooters For Commuting (36 Shortlisted & Tested)

 Most Portable

-- Budget: SPLACH Turbo – 45 lbs, a cantilevered folding mechanism, foldable handlebars, and a telescopic stem
+- Mid-Range: SPLACH Turbo – 45 lbs, a cantilevered folding mechanism, foldable handlebars, and a telescopic stem

 - Premium: Apollo Go – 46 lbs and a simple quick-release folding lever